minerllabs/minerl/docs/source/tutorials/custom_environments.rst

 Contruct the Environment Class
 ============

-In order to create our MineRL gym, we need to inherit from :code:`SimpleEmbodimentEnvSpec`.
+In order to create our MineRL Gym environment, we need to inherit from :code:`SimpleEmbodimentEnvSpec`.
 This parent class provides default settings for the environment.